---

 At [Qubit Capital](https://qubit.capital), we understand the challenges startups face in finding the perfect investors.
 If you’re ready to discover the ideal investors for your startup, we offer our [Investor Discovery and Mapping service](https://qubit.capital/startup-services/investor-mapping) to connect you with the right backers.
 Let us help you turn your vision into reality.

-• Align investor profiles with your startup’s specific needs to attract backers who share your vision and can add strategic value.
+- Use investor targeting to align investor profiles with your startup’s specific needs and attract backers who add strategic value.